Moooosecat/GW-Underworld-Toolbox/README.md

 Fuse Pull:<br>
 Automatically run until in caster range of the nearest Me/A or Me/E in compass range, and then automatically cast Infuse health.<br>
 Can be used repeatedly to keep casting infuse health.<br>
-Has a timeout of ~3s, be sure you're within a reasable running range or expect to have to use it a few time.<br>
+Has a timeout of ~3s, be sure you're within a reasonable running range or expect to have to use it a few time.<br>
 Will ALWAYS take the shortest path, be sure you're in a decent position to pull as to not break the tank's ball.<br>

 EE Mini:<br>
-Targets mini rift warden and uses EE on it (Skill 8).
+Targets mini rift warden and uses EE on it.

 Auto DB:<br>
 Must have PI on skillbar to use.<br>